singsing215/Cloud-Computing-Project/SPEC.md

 ## Chatbot Required Features
+This is line chatbot.

-The chatbot will be with the context of public health care.
-It can be understood as things like the measurement against coronavirus, finding face mask/cleaning substance, summarize of news, etc. Your team can decide on what exact context that your bot can do.
-But technically, there are some constraints:
+The line chatbot is the context of public health care about the coronavirus.
+It can be understood as things like the measurement against coronavirus, finding face mask/cleaning substance, summarize of news, etc.

+Specific features are as follows:
-1. The bot should be able to differentiate at least 2 different types of queries and give 2 different types of responses.
+1. The bot can differentiate at least 2 different types of queries and give 2 different types of responses.
-1. The design concept of the bot should be public health care.
-It can be the measurement against coronavirus, finding face mask, etc.
-1. The bot should use a redis server to store some persistent information.
+1. The bot will use a redis server to store some persistent information.
-1. The bot should use consume another service other than redis.
+1. The bot will use consume another service other than redis.
-1. The bot should be running on Heroku.
+1. The bot will be running on Heroku.
-1. The bot use git for version controls.
+1. The bot will use git for version controls.
 1. The LINE bot should be written only with Python and its library.
+1. For the query part of finding face mask/cleaning substance, the chatbot will provide some advice on finding mask/cleaning substance, making homemade mask/cleaning substance and predicting when and where the mask/cleaning will arrive.